VA3HDL/hamdashboard/README.md

 ### 2024.11.13 Changelog:

 - Added capability to customize the grid size (any combination of number of columns and number of rows for the dashboard tiles.)
 See examples and usage below.
+- Usage: Add these lines to your config.js file and replace "4" and "3" with the number of columns and rows that you desire

+        // Grid layout
+        var layout_cols = 4;
+        var layout_rows = 3;
+- Ensure the total number of tiles match your sources and your rotation/refresh delays specified in the config.js file
 - Removed "VA3HDL" from the page title.
 - Grid size examples: